KevinTheSome/KevinTheSome/README.md

 <!--
 **KevinTheSome/KevinTheSome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on my own projects
+- 🔭 I’m currently working on my own little projects to learn
 - 🌱 I’m currently learning: GoLang Svelt
 - 🙂 I really enjoy using tailwindcss
 - 📫 How to reach me: KevinsKanalis@gmail.com